hellosign/hellosign-embedded/README.md

 For a more detailed and in-depth walkthrough, check the [QuickStart guide][wiki_quickstart] on the Wiki.
 For more information on how to use HelloSign Embedded, visit the [API Documentation][wiki_api-documentation].

+## Support

+If you have any questions or issues with HelloSign Embedded or our API, please contact [apisupport@hellosign.com](mailto:apisupport@hellosign.com?subject=Help%20Wwith%20HelloSign%20Embedded).
+This repository is not reguarly monitored for issues.

 ## Resources

 * [Quickstart][wiki_quickstart]